 We’ve found the following resources helpful:

-DK Encyclopedia of Religion Perhaps this is out of print, because the prices are insane… buy a used one.
-This is a fantastic resource for elementary aged kids.
+World Religions: The Great Faiths Explored & Explained This is a fantastic resource for elementary aged kids.
 There are tons of pictures and a basic explanation of Hinduism, Buddhism, Eastern Asian religions, Sikhism, Judaism, Christianity, and Islam.
 You’ll want to use this resource with your kids, of course, so that you can help them understand.

-The Usborne Encyclopedia of World Religions This is a thinner tome, with great pictures and more text.
+The Usborne Encyclopedia of World Religions: Internet-linked (World Cultures) The Usborne Encyclopedia of World Religions This is a thinner tome, with great pictures and more text.
 It covers far more religions than the DK book, however, each section is written as if that religion is true.
 Because of this, I’d recommend it for late elementary and middle school, with parental aid.

 4) We teach worldview through the study of and prayer for people groups and cultures in other parts of the world.